Travel to Ireland through Irish music, flavors, books, movies, and travel experiences

 Ahh… a vacation in your inbox.
 Subscribe to open occasional emails filled with fun & helpful travel content.

-Let’s get one thing straight — Irish stew is the real deal.
-If you’re looking for an authentic taste of Ireland, forget corned beef and cabbage (that's more Irish-American than Irish).
-We're taking you back over a thousand years to a dish that's been warming Irish bellies since the Vikings.
+Irish stew is the real deal.
+If you’re looking for an authentic taste of Ireland, set corned beef and cabbage aside (that's more Irish-American than Irish).
+We're going back over a thousand years to a dish that's been quelling Irish appetites since the Vikings.
 A meal so beloved that both Northern Ireland and the Republic of Ireland proudly claim it as their own.

 Originally made with mutton (because older sheep were cheaper for farmers) and whatever root vegetables were on hand, Irish stew was the epitome of rustic, no-fuss cooking.
 Over time, lamb became the preferred choice, and the recipe remained simple: tender meat, potatoes, onions, and carrots, all slow-simmered into a rich, comforting bowl of goodness.